Stormy Daniels' lawyer seeks to depose Cohen and Trump

 In the motion filed in federal court in California, Avenatti requested to depose both Trump and Cohen, who was added this week as a defendant in the lawsuit, for "no greater than two hours."

-The request also asked for "targeted requests for the production of documents directed to Mr. Trump and Mr. Cohen on various topics relating to the hush Agreement."
+The request also asked for "targeted requests for the production of documents directed to Mr. Trump and Mr. Cohen on various topics relating to the hush agreement."

+Avenatti laid out questions he'd like answered, including whether Trump knew about the hush agreement and the scope of his involvement, where the payment came from, what Cohen's role was, and whether Trump consented to the agreement and was involved in efforts to silence Daniels "to benefit his presidential campaign by preventing voters from hearing Plaintiff speak publicly."

 A hearing date is scheduled for April 30.

+Avenatti, in an interview on CNN's "Anderson Cooper 360," said he "had this motion in the can for a while" and maintained his confidence in the move.

+"We want to find out what the President knew, when he knew it, and what he did about it, if anything," Avenatti said.

-The motion is the latest in legal battle between Daniels, an adult film actress whose real name is Stephanie Clifford, and Cohen, Trump, and the limited liability company Cohen created to pay her $130,000 ahead of the 2016 election as part of a "hush agreement" to keep quiet about an alleged affair with Trump more than a decade ago.
+The motion is the latest in the legal battle between Daniels, an adult film actress whose real name is Stephanie Clifford, and Cohen, Trump, and the limited liability company Cohen created to pay her $130,000 ahead of the 2016 election as part of a "hush agreement" to keep quiet about an alleged affair with Trump more than a decade ago.

 Daniels said she was pressed to sign the document and her legal team now says the agreement is invalid because it was never signed by Trump.